 Optional if your car is paid for.
 Collision covers damage resulting from an auto accident.
 Comprehensive covers other damage not caused by a collision.
 If you owe money on your car, your lender will require you to carry both types to cover repair or replacement of the vehicle.
 If your car is stolen, your loss won’t be covered unless you make a police report.

 Optional.
 Pays your expenses if you are hit by another driver who is uninsured or underinsured, or by a hit-and-run driver.
 There are two types of coverage in this category.
 Bodily injury pays for medical bills, lost wages, pain and suffering, disfigurement, and permanent or partial disability.
 Property damage pays for car repairs, damage to items in your car, and a rental car.

 Optional.
 Medical payments coverage pays medical and funeral bills resulting from accidents with another car, a pedestrian or bicyclist.
 It covers you, your family members and passengers regardless of who caused the accident.
 Personal injury covers 80% of lost income and cost of a caregiver for the injured person.

 Texas law gives you two years after an accident to either settle your claim or file a lawsuit.
 If the other driver’s insurance company wants you to sign a release, don’t do it until you are satisfied with the total settlement.
-Insurance companies are not allowed to delay payment of a claim to pressure you to sign a release.
+Insurance companies are not allowed to delay payment of a claim in order to pressure you to sign a release.